anetteee/shortStories/README.md

 # About the project

 The project is developed in connection with the course IT2810 Web Development at NTNU.
-The team consist of the four members Rebecca Strandkleiv, Camilla Kopperud, Tuva Djupvik and Anette Johansen.
+The team consist of the four members Rebecca Strandkleiv, Camilla Kopperud, Tuva Djupvik and Eva Anette Johansen.

 This documentation consists of a guide of how to run the application, features of the application, technologies used and descriptions of testing, reflections around the design regarding accessibility and sustainability.